 Six-skills are in demand in the post-pandemic workplaces, said Gwen Moran in her fast company article.
-Five of those six, self-direction, adaptability, empathy, communication skills, and motivational skills can be cultivated through a coaching culture.
-While highly trained professional coaches would coach the senior leaders and on complex issues, leading organizations are staying ahead by investing in coaching skills for their leaders.
+Five of those six, self-direction, adaptability, empathy, communication skills, and motivational skills can be cultivated through a coach approach.
+Leading organizations are staying ahead by investing in coaching skills for their leaders.
 It will be a strategic advantage when the leaders could use coach-like conversation empowering their people.

 ICF coaching’s core premise is that the client is whole, capable, creative, and resourceful.
 The coach’s job is to facilitate the client’s process so that the client can untangle their thoughts and get clarity to make progress towards a meaningful goal.
 Some common characteristics of coaching conversations are :